 The BA/BS degree in Interdisciplinary Studies enables students to include as many as four different subject areas.
 This is not an appropriate degree option for the student who

-Students will work with a faculty committee drawn from his or her desired subject areas to insure that the overall plan is coherent, that every class is appropriate.
+specific.
+Students will work with a faculty committee drawn from the desired subject areas to insure that the overall plan is coherent and that every class is appropriate.
 Every

 How to Apply

-Applications for the BA/BS Degree in Interdisciplinary Studies are available in the Academic Dean's office.
-Students must complete one semester of college before being admitted into the program.
-Each program of study must fulfill Concord’s Program of General Studies and must include an interdisciplinary program of study that comprises at least two disciplines [four permitted], at least 48 credit hours, and a minimum of 24 credit hours of upper level courses.
-Each discipline included must contain at least 12 credit hours.
-Up to 12 hours of internship, directed research, performance, or exhibition credit is permitted in the program.
+An applicant must have completed one semester of college before being admitted into the program.
+Each program of study must fulfill Concord’s Program of General Studies and must include an interdisciplinary program of study that comprises at least two disciplines [four permitted], at least 48 credit hours, and a minimum of 12 credit hours of upper level courses in each discipline.
+Up to 12 hours of internship, directed research, performance, or exhibition credit are permitted in the program.

 Interdisciplinary Degree Program applicants must be aware that entry into the Program with more than 80 applicable semester credits may extend the time necessary to complete the degree as a result of Interdisciplinary Degree program requirements and the residency requirements of Concord University (See Residency Credit).